ml-archive/blog/source/_posts/2018-03-14-GoogleCast.md

 Run the app, open a video and a cast session and play the video remotly.
 Now press the back button in the UINavigationBar and you should be able to see the GCKUIMiniMediaControlsViewController in the bottom of your FirstViewController.

-### Part 6: Cutomise style of your default castViews
+### Part 7: Cutomise style of your default castViews

-By default when implementing the Google Cast SDK we receive a series of views that will be displayed when the user interacts with the cast funtionality.
-To read more about this views you can go to Google's documentation here: https://developers.google.com/cast/docs/ios_sender_styles
+With our app's functionality now completed, we can now start thinking about matching our app's theme with the castViews provided by the SDK.

-Often we would like this views to match with our app's theme.
-For us to do so we can modify the style properties of these views as follows:
+Since we would like our castViews to use the same pink color that we use all over out app, we can configure all the castViews to do the same by assining our color to the GCKUIStyle as follows.

 ```
 private func style() {